 Luke 11:33-36 “No one, when he has lit a lamp, puts it in a secret place or under a basket, but on a lampstand, that those who come in may see the light.
 The lamp of the body is the eye.
 Therefore, when your eye is good, your whole body also is full of light.
 But when your eye is bad, your body also is full of darkness.
 Therefore take heed that the light which is in you is not darkness.
 If then your whole body is full of light, having no part dark, the whole body will be full of light, as when the bright shining of a lamp gives you light.”

-*For one, Salt enhances flavor.
-It can take something that is bland and makes it delicious.
-Did you know that even in the old ceremonial laws, God encouraged the use of salt?
+It can take something that is bland and makes it more savory.
+Within the old ceremonial law, God encouraged the use of salt.

 Colossians 4:6 “Let your speech always be with grace, seasoned with salt, that you may know how you ought to answer each one.”